- South America

 I chose August 7 (Igor's nickname was s777) for the day I will go up Kholat Syakhl (1079) with the book "1079" and a GPS to illustrate what the name stands for.
 I asked who can lend me a GPS and both Shura Alekseenkov and Sasha Konstantinov responded that they don't mind walking with me.
 They are real troopers.

 The road back is the time for contemplation, for the information to sink in, to think about what's next, for taking note of how to get in touch with the people around you.
 In my case it was also a time for the big shock that the share of group supplies on the way back (4 kg for women, 5 for men) was not much lighter than on the way to the pass (5 kg for women, 7 for men).
 The thought that my backpack will be lighter on the way back was what kept my spirit strong and when I was handed the 4 kg I knew I was going to fall apart.
 My "lighter" backpack was 20 kg and I couldn't mount it myself, I needed someone to put it on my back.
 Shura Alekseenkov tried to lift my spirit by bringing me pine cones from the top of the trees, and when this didn't work, he offered to take my supplies.
 Shura is the man who ensures everyone makes it in one piece.
 In 2021, when Yuri Kuntsevich felt sick, Shura took his backpack and went back with him to the place where he could hitch a transportation to Ivdel.
-Shura gave me a day of reflecting the beautiful forest, trees covered with witch's hair, and enjoying the trail and life in general.
-I could fly with 16 kg backpack.
+Shura gave me a day of reflecting on the beautiful forest, trees covered with witch's hair, and enjoying the trail and life in general.
+I could fly with a 16 kg backpack.
 He was the true gentleman who heard a woman say "I can't" and believed it.
 No one knew my bones look like this.
 The incident happened 10 years ago (distal-humerus.com), and it is all peachy, but 20 kg for 60 km is not what I should be doing.
 And yet again, I am going back to the taiga as soon as I can.
 This quote is attributed to Kinky Freidman (or Charles Bukowski), but whoever said it, it's the motto of my life: "Find something you love and let it kill you."
 What Aleksey Korolyev explained to me is that you never should stay without supplies in the taiga.
 Everyone I talk to has been overloaded in these expeditions, and at the end you leave your supplies in Ushma, or Ilycha's hut, you don't carry it back to civilization.

 The Dyatlov group was in Vizhay on Feb 26, 1959 →